 Criteria for the foundation of a section:

-- Only active members can create a section or be members of a section.
-The section has the opportunity to give interested people the status of a ‘guest’ for one year.
+- Only active members can create a division or be members of a division.
+The division has the opportunity to give interested people the status of a ‘guest’ for one year.

-- The general meeting decides over the establishment of a new section.
+- The general meeting decides over the establishment of a new division.

-- The foundation of a section is carried out along relevant issues of nursing science.
+- The foundation of a division is carried out along relevant issues of nursing science.

-- A concept for the foundation of a section should encompass the following aspects:
+- A concept for the foundation of a division should encompass the following aspects:

 - description of the general issue